What is semen?

 - Tail that helps it travel (“swim”) through a woman’s reproductive system to reach the egg and fertilize it.

 Fluids, which make it possible to deposit sperm toward the back of a woman’s vagina.
-This area is close to the cervix, which is the opening of the womb, where babies develop.
+This area is close to the cervix, which is the opening of the uterus, where a fetus develops.

 Proteins, vitamins and minerals that fuel the sperm’s journey to the egg.